Group actions on spheres with rank one isotropy: Algebraic homotopy representations

-\begin{theorem} Let $\CC$ be a finite free chain complex of $\ZG_G$-modules which is a homology $\un{n}$-sphere.
-If $\CC$ is an algebraic homotopy representation, then $\CC$ is chain homotopy equivalent to a finite free chain complex $\DD$ for which $\Dim \DD = \un{n}$.
-If, in addition, $\un{n} (K) \geq 3$ for all $K \in \cF$, then there is a finite $G$-CW-complex $X$ such that $\uCZ{X}$ is chain homotopy equivalent to $\CC$ as chain complexes of $\ZG_G$-modules. \end{theorem}

-\begin{remark} The construction actually produces a finite $G$-CW-complex $X$ with the additional property that all the non-empty fixed sets $X^H$ are simply-connected.
-Moreover, by construction, $W_G(H) = N_G(H)/H$ will act trivially on the homology of $X^H$.
-Therefore $X$ will be an \emph{oriented} geometric homotopy representation (in the sense of tom Dieck).
-From the perspective of Theorem A, since we don't specify any dimension function, a $G$-CW-complex $X$ with all fixed sets $X^H$ integral homology spheres will lead (by three-fold join) to a homotopy representation.
-The same necessary and sufficient conditions for existence apply. \end{remark}
+\begin{remark} The construction actually produces a finite $G$-CW-complex $X$ such that all the non-empty fixed sets $X^H$ are simply-connected, and with trivial action of $W_G(H) = N_G(H)/H$ on the homology of $X^H$.
+Therefore $X$ will be an \emph{oriented} $G$-homotopy representation (in the sense of tom Dieck). \end{remark}

-The last sentence of Theorem \ref{thm:tightness} follows from Theorem \ref{thm:realization}.
-The first part says that under the conditions given in the theorem, the complex $\CC$ is homotopy equivalent to a finite free chain complex $\DD$ with $\Dim \DD (H)=\HomDim \DD (H)= \un{n}(H)$ for every $H \in \cF$.

-In the remainder of this section we will again assume that $R$ is a principal ideal domain.
-The main examples for us are $R =\bZp$ or $R=\bZ$, as before.

-\begin{definition} We say a chain complex $\CC$ of $R\G_G$-modules is {\it tight at $H\in \cF$} if We call a chain complex of $R\G _G$-modules {\it tight} if it is tight at every $H\in \cF$. \end{definition}

-For possible future applications we will deduce Theorem \ref{thm:tightness} from the following algebraic result, together with Theorem \ref{thm:realization}.

-\begin{theorem} Let $\CC$ be a finite free chain complex of $\RG_G$-modules which is a homology $\un{n}$-sphere.
-If $\CC$ is an algebraic homotopy representation over $R$, then $\CC$ is chain homotopy equivalent to a finite free chain complex $\DD$ which is tight.\end{theorem}

-So to prove Theorem \ref{thm:tightnessR}, we need to show that the complex $\CC$ can be made \emph{tight} at each $H \in \cF$ by replacing it with a chain complex homotopic to $\CC$.

-Let $H$ be a \emph{maximal element} in $\cF$.
-Consider the subcomplex $\CC ^{(H)}$ of $\CC$ formed by free summands of $\CC$ isomorphic to $\uR{G/H}$.
-The complex $\CC ^{(H)} $ is a complex of isotypic modules of type $\uR{G/H}$.
-Recall that free $\RG_G$-module $F$ is called \emph{isotypic} of type $G/H$ if it is isomorphic to a direct sum of copies of a free module $\uR{G/H}$, for some $H \in \cF$.
-For extensions involving isotypic modules we have the following:

-\begin{lemma} Let be a short exact sequence of $\RG_G$-modules such that both $F$ and $F'$ are isotypic free modules of the same type $G/H$.
-If $M(H)$ is $R$-torsion free, then $\cE$ splits and $M$ is stably free. \end{lemma}

-\begin{proof} This is Lemma 8.6 of \cite{hpy1}.
-The assumption that $R$ is a principal ideal domain ensures that finitely-generated $R$-torsion free modules are free. \end{proof}